-43. Episcopal Society of Christ Church/The Christ Church Cathedral, Cincinnati, Ohio and has been involved, since its founding, in issues of social justice.
+The Episcopal Society of Christ Church is a congregation of the Episcopal Church and is the Cathedral for the Episcopal Diocese of Southern Ohio.
+For 200 years, the Cathedral has worked in the Cincinnati community to combat poverty and has been involved, since its founding, in issues of social justice.
 The Cathedral carries out its missions through community grants, educational opportunities and direct mission work.
 For example, the Cathedral hosts "community forums" to educate the public on issues of social justice and also sponsors a 200 + person dinner every Tuesday for our friends who make their homes on the streets, offering not only food but also social services.
 Because of its tradition and continuing programs, the Cathedral is interested in helping those who face the prospect of deportation without just cause.
 The Cathedral is keenly aware of the perils faced by those who would be subject to such deportation, including the breakup of families, the impact on economic well-being and the dangers faced in home countries.
 For these reasons, the Cathedral has become involved in the sanctuary movement in Cincinnati.